CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 from :download:`here</_static/fluid_properties/incompressible/report/all_incompressibles.pdf>`.
 These reports help you to get an overview over the different incompressible fluids included in CoolProp.
 The reports start with some basic information about the fluid.
-There is the name by which it can be accessed through the interface in the title "Fitting Report for *FluidName*" as well as a description of what the fluid actually is, this could also be a trade name or a commonly used non-scientific name.
+The fluid name used in CoolProp is in the title "Fitting Report for *FluidName*" and there is also a description of what the fluid actually is.
+The latter could also be a trade name or a commonly used non-scientific name.
 The next item tells you where we got the data from.
 This would typically be a data sheet from a manufacturers homepage, some other software database, a scientific publication or experimental data.